 Drop on your knees with your hands on the bottom plate of a stack of weight plates.
 Knees raised off the floor.
 Push the plates forward with your legs as you close the gap and repeat.
 At the halfway point, turn around and push back.

 It’s really important to remember that everyone’s Strongman training journey will be different, it’s best to find an experienced Strongman training gym and trainers that can advise you on the best training regime for your body.
+Along with a solid training plan, think about the other structure you need in your life, from daily supplements, to rest periods, and you still need to try and fit some fun in.

 Looking for a Strongman gym in London?